Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example11/README.md

 * DeferredResult<> - allows to specify return value in controller asynchronously from different thread or some event callback
 * Callable<> - to return value asynchronously in spring mvc managed threads
 * ResponseBodyEmitter, SseEmitter - allows to send object in stream asynchronously
+* StreamingResponseBody - to write to the response OutputStream asynchronously